Products

 Pesticide residues may slow or prevent the establishment of Cryptolaemus.
 Copper and nutritional sprays are generally not harmful and many miticides are also quite safe.
 Organophosphate, carbamate and synthetic pyrethroid insecticides are very toxic and should be avoided where possible.
 If these sprays are applied, a minimum of 4 weeks should elapse before Cryptolaemus are released.
 Prevent drift of pesticides from neighbouring areas.
 Some insect growth regulators (IGRs) are also harmful to predatory beetles.

 If pesticides are required, always check for side-effects and select products that are least harmful to Cryptolaemus and other key beneficials in your IPM program.
-Use the Biobest Side Effects app or access the Biobest side-effects manual online.
+Consult the Koppert side effects app for information about the effects of pesticides on Cryptolaemus.

 Cryptolaemus in action